NGC vs. PCGS: Which Is the Best Option for Coin Grading?

 What Is PCGS?

-Professional Coin Grading Service was founded in 1985 with the goal of standardizing the practice of coin grading.
-Their headquarters are located in Santa Ana, California.
+Professional Coin Grading Service was founded in 1985 with the goal of standardizing the coin grading process using the Sheldon scale.
+The corporate headquarters is in Santa Ana, California.
 Its parent company, Collectors Universe, authenticates various other kinds of collectibles.

 In addition to authenticating and evaluating coins, PCGS also encapsulates the coins it grades in a protective holder (often called a "slab").
-The company also offers coin conservation services, and its website has a coin price guide that includes recent auction prices.
+The company also offers coin conservation services.
+Its website has a coin price guide that includes recent auction prices.

 Graded coins have become a staple of the numismatic market.
-These two are from PCGS.
+These two are in PCGS holders.

 What Is NGC?

 Numismatic Guaranty Company, founded in 1987, is by far the largest competitor of PCGS.
-They are headquartered in Sarasota, Florida and are owned by the parent company Certified Collectibles Group (CCG).
+Located in Sarasota, Florida, they are owned by the parent company Certified Collectibles Group (CCG).
 NGC has patented a similar hard plastic slab to protect the coins it grades.

 Pros and Cons of NGC